Central values of additive twists of Maa{\ss} forms $L$-functions: Introduction

 extends to a map on~$\R\setminus\{\gamma^{-1}\infty\}$ which is constant when~$k=2$~\cite[Section~1.3]{LeeSun2019}, and Hölder-continuous with a uniform exponent for~$N=1$~\cite[Lemma~9.3]{BettinDrappeau2019}.
 It was also shown in~\cite{Bettin16} that this property holds when~$\phi$ is a certain non-holomorphic Eisenstein series of level~$1$, for which~$L_\phi(x)$ is the Estermann function.
-This raises the question of the regularity of~$h_\gamma$ in general.
+Combined with \cite[Theorem 3.1]{BettinDrappeau2019}, this leads to a normal distribution result for the Estermann function (which definitely lies beyond the scope of the automorphic approach since one cannot apply the method of moments).
+More generally, the dynamical framework in \cite{BettinDrappeau2019} applies to general quantum modular forms satisfying certain growth conditions.
+This raises the question of the regularity and growth of~$h_\gamma$ in general.